umayrh/sparktuner/README.md

 #### Build

-* `gradle clean build` to download and install all dependencies from scratch, and run tests.
+* `./gradlew clean build` to download and install all dependencies from scratch, and run tests.
-* `gradle flake8` to lint for style issues.
+* `./gradlew flake8` to lint for style issues.
-* `gradle pytest` to run tests.
+* `./gradlew pytest` to run tests.
-* `gradle build -x getRequirements` to install all dependencies (assumes they've already been downloaded).
+* `./gradlew build -x getRequirements` to install all dependencies (assumes they've already been downloaded).

+Some interesting build artifacts are:
+* `build/deployable/bin/sparktuner`
+* `build/deployable/bin/sparktuner.pex`
+* `build/distributions/sparktuner-0.1.0.tar.gz`
+* `build/wheel-cache/sparktuner-0.1.0-py2-none-any.whl`

+The Python virtual environment resides in `build/venv`, and can be activated using `source build/venv/bin/activate` and deactivated using `deactivate`.

 #### Usage